17 Unusual Traditional Foods You Should Try in Japan

 I have tried to introduce basashi to some of my family members who have visited me in Japan, but they ended up cringing and avoiding it.
-I've ordered raw horse meat tartare French restaurants back in Canada so I don’t think it’s only Japan that eats this.
+I've ordered raw horse meat tartare in French restaurants back in Canada, so I don’t think that it's only the Japanese who eat this.
 The Japanese do add their touch by dipping the thinly sliced horse sashimi in a grated ginger or garlic and soy sauce mixture (instead of wasabi and soy sauce used for most fish sashimi).
-It is often paired with sliced onion (which has been soaked in water to make it milder), or green onion.
+It is often paired with sliced onion (which has been soaked in water to make it milder) or green onion.
 Sometimes the soy sauce provided is a sweeter variety that is mostly used in Kyushu where they are known for eating horse sashimi.

 10. Ise Ebi (Japanese Lobster)